stephbuon/hansard-speakers/README.md

 Preprocessing the Hansard data is done in two major phases:

 - During phase I we scrape the Hansard data hosted by UK Parliament, transforming the raw XML files into a TSV file.
-We chose TSV because of it is a popular file format, used in applications from text mining to data base construction.
+We chose TSV because of it is a popular file format used in applications from text mining to data base construction.
 While scrapin gthe Hansard data, our team discovered systematic issues in the XML tags (describe).
 For code the applies to phase I, see [Bulk Import and Cleaning of Hansard XML Data](https://github.com/stephbuon/import_hansard_data).

 - During phase II we disambiguate speakers.
 Even after correcting for systemtic issues in the data, some